subhash011/Project-Allocation/README.md

 - [MongoDB](https://github.com/mongodb/mongo) version 4.2
 - MongoDB Compass (optional)

+### Docker setup

+If you prefer to run the website using docker, install `docker` and `docker-compose`, then run `docker-compose up` from the root directory.

 ### Installation

 Install the following step by step in order to get a development environment up and running.